Skip to content

 Applications export an ABI (Application Binary Interface) that clients use:

-1. Build WASM: Compile Rust code to WASM
+1. Build WASM: Compile Rust or TypeScript code to WASM

 2. Generate ABI: Extract method signatures, types, events